ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 ---
 A good architecture leads to conceptual integrity.
 One question is, can this be achieved by organizational measures, like processes and organizational structures, or is the expertise of an experienced and inspired architect of higher importance?

-From the perspective of agile software development the answer is easy to find.
-The first value statement of the agile manifesto states, that „individuals and interactions are valued higher than processes and tools“ [agilemanifesto].
-Therefore in an agile environment the architect always has a higher significance  than any architecture process.
+From the perspective of Agile software development the answer is easy to find.
+The first value statement of the Agile Manifesto states, that „individuals and interactions are valued higher than processes and tools“ [agilemanifesto].
+Therefore in an Agile environment the architect always has a higher significance  than any architecture process.

 ![architect decision tree]()